Landmark F.X. McRory’s closing but owner Mick McHugh hopes to relocate

 (Absentee ballots would later reverse the results of that election, but that doesn’t mar Gastineau’s memory of the night.)

 Sounders majority owner Adrian Hanauer remembers taking the bus to a Mariners game as a 12-year-old and spending the few dollars he had on a burger from McRory’s.
-Nearly forty years later, he described the news of restaurant’s imminent closing as “a shot to the gut.”
+Nearly 40 years later, he described the news of the restaurant’s imminent closing as “a shot to the gut.”

 It wasn’t just about the history for him, either.
 It was about McHugh — one of the most gracious men he’d ever met.